History of Crown Heights: The Farband – 305 Kingston Avenue

 In the late 1960s, the neighborhood underwent significant changes and the Rebbe sent a directive, a “Tzetel,” to a community activist, Rabbi Leibel Alevsky of Tzach, saying, “Does Tzach have anything more important to do than helping in the Shchuna?”
 Subsequently, Rabbi Alevsky worked to ensure that real estate stayed in the hands of the community.

-When they got word that the Farband was about to be sold to a club, Rabbi Alevsky and others put considerable pressure on them not to go ahead with the sale and instead sell to Lubavitchers.
-They weren’t dealing with local Crown Heights residents who may have understood a Lubavitcher’s conviction, but rather, they were negotiating with the directors who didn’t care much for the neighborhood.
+Consequently Mendel Shemtov with Rabbi Alevsky and others put considerable pressure on the Farband not to go ahead with the sale to the club and instead sell to Lubavitchers.
+They weren’t dealing with local Crown Heights residents who may have understood Lubavitch’s conviction, but rather, they were negotiating with the directors who didn’t care much for the neighborhood.
 They applied significant pressure on the Farband and even reached out to the then-president of Israel, Zalman Shazar, to ensure that the building stayed in Jewish hands.
 Despite the fact that the Farband had an offer for $100,000, they succeeded in bringing the price down to $60,000.
-Tzach was able to purchase the building by assuming two mortgages and paying a small amount in cash.
+Tzach was able to purchase the building by assuming two mortgages which was paid for by the stores below and paid a small amount in cash.

 The Farband circa 1960s.
 Notice the castone façade fading.